The 8 Best Tools to Tweak and Customize Windows 10

 The paid version adds features such as applying selected icons to all subfolders and adding custom icons.

+Customizing Windows 10 is also an exercise in patience.
 If you couldn’t find what you were looking for in this article, don’t worry.
-We’ve written about lots of tools for specific parts of Windows elsewhere on the site; if you want to bring back desktop gadgets, add a dash of your own personality to your system, or create your own interactive wallpapers, you should read some more of our articles.
+We’ve written about lots of tools for specific parts of Windows elsewhere on the site.

 Whether you want to bring back desktop gadgets, change the login screen message, or even create your own interactive wallpapers , we’ve got you covered.